CraigglesO/workers-zig/README.md

 **Workers Zig** is a light weight [**Zig**](https://ziglang.org/) bindings for the [**Cloudflare Workers**](https://workers.cloudflare.com/) environment via [**WebAssembly**](https://webassembly.org/).

 Why Zig?
-* Zig is a language that is designed to be a small, fast, and portable language that already supports WASM and WASI.
+* Zig is a language that is designed to be a small, fast, and portable.
+* The language already supports WASM and WASI.
+* Small builds are easy to achieve.
 To expound on this, the basic example provided here is `5.0Kb` of WASM code and `5.5Kb` javascript code.
-* I wanted a tool that supported both WASM and JS code to work in tandem.
+* I wanted a tool that made it easy for both WASM and JS code to work in tandem.
-* I prefer [**Zigs memory model**](https://www.scattered-thoughts.net/writing/how-safe-is-zig/) over Rust.
+* I prefer [**Zig's memory model**](https://www.scattered-thoughts.net/writing/how-safe-is-zig/) over Rust.

-Be sure to read the Read the [Documentation](#docs) for guidance on usage.
+Be sure to read the [Documentation](#docs) for guidance on usage.

 ## Features